 - 3 Tablespoons coconut milk or reduced fat or whole milk

-- 3 tablespoons maple syrup, or 1/2 teaspoon powdered stevia if low carb
+- 2 tablespoons monk fruit or 3 tablespoons 100% maple syrup if not low carb

 - 1 tsp sea salt